zhengruifeng/SparkGBM/README.md

 From LightGBM we introduced:

-1, Histogram subtraction to half the communication overhead
+1, Histogram subtraction to halve the communication overhead

 2, Automatic data compression to reduce memory footprint